“Preserving my energy for a singular purpose allows me to fully execute an original idea.”

 Feb 1, 2021, 11:00 AM

-The story and relationship behind two of the best-known works in the Art Students League of New York’s permanent collection.
+The relationship between two of the best-known works in the Art Students League of New York’s permanent collection.

 Notable work from students in the classes of Max Ginsburg, Frank Porcu, Amy Weiskopf, and Michele Liebler.